Skip to main content

 Programmable Thermostat

 Your home's thermostat is used to regulate the temperature, but it can also affect indoor humidity levels.
-In both the summer and winter months, humidity plays a role in your comfort and HVAC performance.
+In both the summer and winter months, humidity plays a role in your comfort.
+It can also affect the performance of your HVAC unit.

-Air conditioners are used to cool your home as well as remove humid air.
-Without this dehumidifying effect, you may find that as soon as you turn on the heat, your house becomes unbearable.
+Air conditioners are used to cool your home and remove humid air.
+Without this dehumidifying effect, turning on the heat might make your home feel uncomfortable.

-Learning how to control your thermostat's humidity settings will help you improve indoor comfort and enjoy a more comfortable home all year-round.
+Learning how to control your thermostat's humidity settings will help you control indoor humidity and enjoy a more comfortable home all year-round.

 Relative Humidity Control

 The Relative Humidity (RH) measurement on a thermostat is the level of moisture in the air.
-During the winter, RH levels indoors should be 40 percent or lower, while it can rise to over 60 percent in the warmer months.
+During the winter, RH levels indoors should be 40 percent or lower.
+It can rise to over 60 percent in the warmer months.

-Your home's relative humidity is impacted by your HVAC system and thermostat settings.
-If humidity levels are too low, the air becomes dry, which can cause illness, discomfort, warped wood floors and furniture and an accumulation of static electricity.
+Your home's humidity is impacted by your HVAC system and thermostat settings.
+If humidity levels are too low, the air becomes dry.
+This can cause illness, discomfort, warped wood floors and furniture, and an accumulation of static electricity.

-High humidity levels can cause mold and bacteria to grow, which not only damages your HVAC system but also pose significant health risks to anyone inside.
-One of our HVAC professional technicians can help you strike the right balance between temperature and humidity indoors by taking your personal preferences, outdoor temperature and type of system into account.
+High humidity levels can cause mold and bacteria to grow.
+This not only damages your HVAC system but also poses significant health risks.
+Our HVAC professional technicians can help you balance temperature and humidity indoors by considering your personal preferences, the temperature outside, and the type of system you own.

 Keep the Right Temperature

 During the summer, your thermostat should be between 72 and 78 degrees.
-The "auto" setting on your thermostat can help cool your system's evaporator coils and dehumidify the air routinely.
+If your thermostat has an “auto” setting, it can help cool your system's evaporator coils and dehumidify the air.

-It is recommended to set your thermostat back to 68 degrees while you're at home in the winter and lowering it when you're away or asleep.
-Doing so can save you up to 10 percent on your energy bill while also giving your system time to recalibrate and dehumidify.
+In the winter, setting your thermostat to 68 degrees while you're at home is recommended.
+Lowering it when you're away or asleep can help you save on your energy bills.
+It can save you up to 10 percent while giving your system time to recalibrate and dehumidify.

 Programmable Thermostats

-A programmable thermostat stops you from having to manually adjust the temperature during the day and night.
-You can program the thermostat to be warmer during the day, cooler at night and take the seasonal weather changes into consideration.
-An HVAC professional from Master Mechanical can help you choose the right programmable thermostat and teach you how to use it to best suit your needs.
+A programmable smart thermostat stops you from having to manually adjust the temperature during the day and night.
+You can program the thermostat to be warmer during the day and cooler at night.
+Some can take seasonal weather changes into account.
+An HVAC professional from Master Mechanical can help you choose the right programmable thermostat to suit your needs.

-Contact us today to learn more about humidity management, thermostats and for any of your heating and cooling needs!
+Contact us today to learn more about humidity management, thermostats, or any heating and cooling needs!